If you are like me, you’ve probably read all the marketing tactics on the web.

 4. Doing The “I’ve Mentioned You” Outreach Trick

-There’s a new marketing tactic marketers are talking about right now.
+There is new marketing tactic marketers are talking about right now.

 It works like this: